H2Sxxa/saleyo/README.md

 ```

-### Custom Operation
+### Custom Mixin Operation

 The default operations can't satify you?
-Why not try define a operation yourself!
+Try define a operation yourself!

 ```python
 from typing import Any